suvrajeetbanerjee/AWS-Beginners-Series/5.aws-security-iam/README.md

 ---

 ## 🙏 Acknowledgments
-This learning journey was powered & supported by NextWork's structured approach to cloud education, which made breaking down complex concepts into digestable-byte-sized-hands-on practice accessible through systematic skill building & clear-actionable steps.
+This learning journey was powered & supported by NextWork's structured approach to cloud education, which made breaking down complex concepts into digestable-byte-sized-hands-on practical accessible through systematic skill building & clear-actionable steps.

-This write-up is based on - NextWork's - Cloud Security with AWS IAM !
+This write-up is based on - NextWork's - Cloud Security with AWS IAM Challenge!

-Give it a try: <https://learn.nextwork.org/projects/aws-security-iam?track=high>
+Give it a try: <https://learn.nextwork.org/projects/aws-security-iam>

 ---